Close Cookie Preference Manager

 • Physical activity data is usually found in supplier invoices or through facility managers.

-2. Multiplying these to estimate emissions for each activity
+2. Multiplying activity data by these factors to estimate emissions.

 Subscribe to our newsletter to keep up to date with the latest news and articles about carbon management.